pbs-assess/DDRTMB/README_re_iscam_exe.txt

 This was built in C:\GitHub\gfiscam-wsl2-copy.
 Open a command window in the root directory then 'make clean' then 'make dist'.
 The new exe appears in C:\GitHub\gfiscam-wsl2-copy/build/dist/bin This can then be copied into C:\GitHub\DDRTMB\devs\0_1a_5ABCD_BASE_2020 and run.
+Then put the new rep file into data-raw (with a new file name) and make sure to update the path in devs/plots.r